koajs/koa/docs/migration.md

 var app = module.exports = koa();
 ```

-es6 class constructors require the `new` keyword to be used.
+v2.x uses es6 classes which require the `new` keyword to be used.

 ```js
 var koa = require('koa');